Corruption in Ecuador: Government

 Observers have characterized Ecuador's government as lacking any transparency.
 It is alleged that Ecuadoran officials engage in corruption with impunity.
 Many officials have been accused of corruption and never been cleared, or have undergone “unconvincing trials” at the end of which they go unpunished.
-Leading officials who have been at the center of corruption scandals in recent years have included Foreign Minister Ricardo Patiño; Pedro Delgado, a cousin of the president; and Patricio Pazmiño, President of the Constitutional Court, who despite corruption charges was appointed to the Inter-American Court of Human Rights.
+Leading officials who have been at the center of corruption scandals in recent years have included Foreign Minister Ricardo Patiño; Pedro Delgado, a cousin of the president; and Patricio Pazmiño, President of the Constitutional Court, who, despite corruption charges, was appointed to the Inter-American Court of Human Rights.

 In 2008, Sports Minister Raul Carrion was accused of illegal enrichment and was charged with twelve counts of embezzlement.
 In 2014, the Riobamba mayor, Juan Salazar Lopez, stole over USD 13 million from the city's bank account.
 He was sentenced to eight years in prison for embezzlement.
-In 2015, Congressmember Maria Esperanza Galván was arrested for requesting an $800,000 bribe from a company in exchange for public contracts from her district.
-Correa blamed opposition-party members of the Council for Citizen Participation of not fighting corruption adequately.
+In 2015, Congresswoman Maria Esperanza Galván was arrested for allegedly requesting a $800,000 bribe from a company in exchange for public contracts in her district.
+Correa blamed opposition-party members of the Council for Citizen Participation for not fighting corruption adequately.

-Correa's older brother Fabricio, an engineer and president of Aplitec SA, is alleged to have received government contracts on which he collected about $700 million and overcharged by about $140 million.
+Correa's older brother, Fabricio, an engineer and president of Aplitec SA, is alleged to have received government contracts on which he collected about $700 million and overcharged by about $140 million.
 Fabricio sued the journalists who broke the story, and the president, who claimed he was unaware of the contracts, formed a special commission to investigate the case.
 When the commission concluded, in February 2011, that the president had known about the contracts, the president sued four members of the commission, two of whom ended up being charged with perjury by the Attorney General, who is also Correa's cousin.
 In the end, those two commission members were found guilty of perjury and imprisoned.

 The so-called Panama Papers that were leaked in April 2016 showed that Correa and his brother owned an offshore company that was apparently being used for corrupt purposes.
 The Panama Papers also showed that the Attorney General "used offshore accounts to buy houses and properties".

 Public access to official information is officially guaranteed, yet this guarantee is not enforced.